Showing posts with label Organisational Risk Management. Show all posts

 • Identification: It is impossible to resolve risks if an organisation fails to identify them.

-• Prioritisation: not all risks have the same level of severity.
-It is, therefore, imperative to assess each risk to ascertain its severity.
+• Prioritisation: Not all risks have the same level of severity.
+Therefore, it is imperative to assess each risk to ascertain its severity.

 • Assignment: Identifying and assessing risks is only helpful if an organisation assigns someone to oversee and manage the risk.